-1 Introduction
+1. Introduction

-In the last years of his research activity, Goodwin in [13] studied, by means of numerical experiments, what can be obtained by the superimposition of exogenous cycles to cycles endogenously generated by a model, focusing in particular on the one by Rössler [33], and concluding that "At this point it becomes appropriate to consider the relevance, if any, that these forced models have to economics.
+In the last years of his research activity, Goodwin in [1] studied, by means of numerical experiments, what can be obtained by the superimposition of exogenous cycles to cycles endogenously generated by a model, focusing, in particular, on the one by Rössler [2], and concluding that, "At this point it becomes appropriate to consider the relevance, if any, that these forced models have to economics.
 The answer is not difficult to find: the economy consists of a very large number of separate and distinct parts, with the result that these parts are subject to continual exogenous forces.
 To begin with there are the individual national economies increasingly acted on by the movements of the world economy.
 Then within the economy there are various markets with dynamics particular to them.
-There is the annual solar cycle with its influence on various markets, for example the agricultural, the touristic, the fuel, and any number of others" [13, pages 121-123].
+There is the annual solar cycle with its influence on various markets, for example the agricultural, the touristic, the fuel, and any number of others" ([1], pp. 121-123).

-Taking inspiration from such considerations, we investigate the effect produced on the dynamics of both the original version and a modified formulation of his celebrated growth cycle model (see $[11, 12])^1$ by the exogenous periodic variation in one of the model parameters, whose seasonal oscillation is empirically grounded.
+Taking inspiration from such considerations, we investigate the effect produced on the dynamics of both the original version and a modified formulation of his celebrated growth cycle model (see [3,4]) (The interested reader can find in [5] a survey on the vast literature about the Goodwin model, concerning possible extensions or modifications of the original